robotindex/robotindex-data/README.md

 This repo holds the raw JSON that [Builds & Mods](https://robotindex.io/builds-mods.html) and [Models & Datasets](https://robotindex.io/models-data.html) are meant to be built from, plus a full structured record for every product in the [Directory](https://robotindex.io/directory.html). **Today the live site actually serves its own same-origin copy of the Builds & Mods / Models & Datasets files** (`robotindex.io/data/*.json`), not this repo directly — this repo is the published, versioned mirror of that data, kept in sync by the scheduled workflow described below rather than fetched live.
 If that ever changes (the site fetching straight from here instead), this note should be the first thing updated.

-The Directory data (`data/directory.json` and `data/products/*.json`) is different: **the live site doesn't serve these as JSON at all today.** The 135 product pages are hand-authored HTML, and the Directory's category/subcategory listing is inline JavaScript inside `directory.html`, not a fetched file.
-What's in this repo is a one-time extraction from the live site as of this commit — accurate as of today, but there's no automated way to keep it current the way the scheduled workflow does for the other two files, until the site itself is changed to render those pages from this data instead of the other way around.
-Treat it as a snapshot, not a live mirror, and see "Known limitations" below before building on it.
+The Directory data (`data/directory.json` and `data/products/*.json`) is different: **the live site doesn't serve these as JSON at all.** The 135 product pages are hand-authored HTML, and the Directory's category/subcategory listing is inline JavaScript inside `directory.html`, not a fetched file.
+Rather than wait for the site itself to change, this repo re-derives that data directly from the live HTML on a schedule (`.github/workflows/sync-products.yml`, using `scripts/sync_products.py`) — it fetches `directory.html` and every `product-*.html` page, parses them the same way the original one-time extraction did by hand, and opens a PR with whatever changed.
+See "Known limitations" below for what to double-check in that diff before merging, especially on a brand-new product.

 There's no build step: edit a JSON file here, merge it, and (for `builds-mods.json`/`models-data.json`) the change is reflected the next time the live site is redeployed and this repo's scheduled sync runs.
 This is also where corrections get filed — if something in the catalog is wrong, out of date, or missing, it's fixed here, not on the site itself.
+For `directory.json`/`products/*.json` specifically, a manual fix here will get overwritten by the next scheduled re-extraction unless the underlying live page is also fixed — treat the live HTML as the source of truth for those two, and this repo's copy as a re-derived mirror of it, same as the other two files.

 ## What's in here